rolandtoth/AdminOnSteroids/README.md

+###Misc

+*Miscellaneous tweaks*

+- **add "Remove All" button to field deletion confirmation page**: when selecting fields for deletion, the confirmation page will show an extra button "Check All".
+Clicking on this once will check all fields for deletion, clicking twice will remove all.
+- **Center login form**: align login page items to center

+- **Load module info fields collapsed**: when entering a module page in the admin the info field may occupy much of the screen.
+Checking this tweak will load them collapsed so more of their configuration fields will be visible.
+- **Edit modules in modal on long-click**: long-clicking on a module on the Modules page loads the module in a modal.
+When uninstalling a module, the dialog closes and the Modules page reloads.

 ###ModuleTweaks

 *Module related tweaks (SuperUser only)*

 - **Compact module list**: remove table headers (except the first) and category titles from the module list page.
 Items remain sortable by clicking on the table header.
 Module settings icons are placed after module titles, and install/delete buttons are placed to the far right.
 - **Load module info fields collapsed**: when entering a module page in the admin the info field may occupy much of the screen.
 Checking this tweak will load them collapsed so more of their configuration fields will be visible.
-- **Edit modules in modal dialog**: clicking on a module on the Modules page loads the module in a modal.
+- **Edit modules in modal on long-click**: long-clicking on a module on the Modules page loads the module in a modal.
 When uninstalling a module, the dialog closes and the Modules page reloads.